Different Types of Workouts to Consider

 Years ago, when prescribing exercise, we used a number of unproven training systems based on the ideas and experiences of well-intentioned physicians, coaches and educators.
 But exercise science and prescription today is based on the results of thousands of peer-reviewed research studies and best practices of experts in the field.
 The correct dose is based on the type of exercise being performed, the time, intensity and frequency of training, as well as, your individual needs.

 There are many ways to improve fitness.
+Want to find the perfect progression path for your goals?
+Take our quick assessment quiz to get a personalized training plan that builds fitness safely and effectively.
 You can apply a variety of techniques using a systematic approach gradually, or you can rush the process, pushing too far too fast, risking soreness, overtraining and even injury.
 Improving fitness involves increasing the range of motion and pace of movements, strengthening the muscles of the body both inside and out, decreasing fat and learning to move in a more fluid, uninhibited way.
 You earn your fitness, minute-by-minute, day-by-day as you engage in appropriate training exercises.

 Cherry Picking Programs